dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/5-opentelemetry-capstone.md

     - The `k8s_cluster` receiver queries the Kubernetes cluster API to retrieve metrics
     - The `k8sobjects` receiver watches for Kubernetes events (and other resources) on the cluster
 - Dynatrace allows you to perform powerful queries and analysis of the telemetry data
-- Observing the health of the OpenTelemetry Collectors and data pipeline is critical
-    - The OpenTelemetry Collector exposes self-monitoring metrics in Prometheus format

 ## Continue